 If you are considering being an entrepreneur or freelancer because you hate your boss or hate your manager, you should reconsider it again.
 Right now you may not be the right frame of mind for you to consider entrepreneurship or freelancing.
 The right choice is to switch the job.

-If you are considering freelancing that’s great but it is not a substitute for a job until you can get regular source of clients for few months regularly.
+If you are considering freelancing that’s great but it is not a substitute for a job until you can get a regular source of clients for a few months regularly.
 It is only then you can think about quitting your job.

-Look for a job where you don’t carry your office along with you when you leave and your manager or boss don’t have the habit of ruining your weekends.
+Look for a job where you don’t carry your office along with you when you leave and your manager or boss doesn’t have the habit of ruining your weekends.
 Believe me, there are such jobs.

 Often it is seen that people get frustrated when they have personal plans which are ruined for no reason.
 Managers have the habit of making calls on off days and weekends.
 If you have such issues, hunt for a new place to work.

 Why I Recommend Job